HongNT03/FirstFullStackApplication/README.md

-# FirstFullStackApplication
+# Movie Application
-Full Stack Development with Java Spring Boot, React, and MongoDB
+Back-End Development with Java Spring Boot and MongoDB